 When auditing a business process it is important to determine how much process planning has gone into the creation of the process and the system of processes that it belongs to.
-Many business appear to throw their business processes together with so little planning that it is no wonder why it is so hard to achieve planned results.
+Many business appear to throw their business processes together with so little planning that it is any wonder why it is so hard to achieve planned results.

 Business process planning means that each element of the process has been determined.
 As an auditor we want to understand how much the process participants (employees) understand about their process.
 Using SIPOC + PDCA is a good place to start.
 The first two questions revolve around process definition.

 A well-defined process will have answers to all of your SIPOC and PDCA questions.
 Next we want to understand how the process we are assessing relates to other processes within a system of processes — your process system.

-3. (ISO Clause 5.3) What is your company Quality Policy?
+3. (ISO Clause 5.2) What is your company Quality Policy?

-4. (ISO Clause 5.4) What are your company Quality Objectives?
+4. (ISO Clause 6.2.1) What are your company Quality Objectives?

 i.
 How do your process objectives relate to your quality objectives?

 ii.
-How often are your company quality policy and objectives reviewed?
+(9.3) How often are your company quality policy and objectives reviewed?

-5. (ISO Clause 6.2) What skills and training are necessary to operate this process?
+5. (ISO Clause 7.2) What skills and training are necessary to operate this process?

-6. (ISO Clause 6.4) What kind of safety, security, and environmental precautions do you use at the company?
+6. (ISO Clause 7.1) What kind of safety, security, and environmental precautions do you use at the company?

-7. (ISO Clause 8.2) How do you know your customer is satisfied with your process outputs?
+7. (ISO Clause 9.1.2) How do you know your customer is satisfied with your process outputs?

 An effective process management system is obviously well managed; otherwise it would not be effective.
 Next we drill down into manufacturing (or service) specific questions to understand what the production system looks like.
 The last six questions revolve around product realization or manufacturing management.

-10. (ISO Clause 7.2) What are the customer requirements for an order that moves through your process system?
+10. (ISO Clause 8.2) What are the customer requirements for an order that moves through your process system?

-11. (ISO Clause 7.1) What is a process system defect or nonconformance?
+11. (ISO Clause 8.1) What is a process system defect or nonconformance?

 i.
-How do you test for process system defects and make sure nonconformances don’t happen?
+(6.1) How do you test for process system defects and make sure nonconformances don’t happen?

-12. (ISO Clause 6.3) What equipment do you use to operate this process?
+12. (ISO Clause 7.1) What equipment do you use to operate this process?

 i.
-(7.6) How is it calibrated?
+(7.1.5) How is it calibrated?

 ii.
 What do you do if you find it is out of calibration?